tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 2. the entry point has its own log file, which is saved in the host.

 **TIP**
-When you stop the Docker containers externally, e.g., `docker-compose stop`.
-You are actually sending a signal to each single container.
+When you stop the Docker containers externally, e.g., `docker-compose stop`, you are actually sending a signal to each single container.
 The applications within the container can be written to handle those signals and stop their execution properly.